Suffolk: Water warning after sewage discharge

 The Suffolk County Health Department said residents and fishermen should avoid contact with waters from this portion of the Long Island Sound until conditions at the treatment facility improve.

+The DEC said in a statement that it is "working with the village to investigate these incidents and will take appropriate enforcement action if violations are found."

-The area around the Greenport wastewater treatment facility, located off of Inlet Pond County Park in Greenport, is closed to shellfishing at all times by the DEC.
+The area around the Greenport wastewater treatment facility,off Inlet Pond County Park in Greenport, is closed to shellfishing at all times by the DEC.

 Comments